TickerSparkInvestor Intelligence

 Closest publicly-traded alternatives

-The closest public comparables investors usually look at are Yum China Holdings (YUMC), Restaurant Brands International (QSR), and Chipotle Mexican Grill (CMG).
-YUMC is the broadest Asian/QSR proxy, even though it is focused on China rather than U.S. American Chinese food.
-QSR is a large global restaurant platform and a useful scale/franchise benchmark, even if it is not an Asian concept.
+The closest public comps investors usually look at are Yum China Holdings (YUMC), Restaurant Brands International (QSR), and Chipotle Mexican Grill (CMG).
+YUMC is the most direct restaurant-operations proxy for Chinese/Asian dining economics, even though it operates in China rather than the U.S. QSR is useful for understanding scaled, brand-driven franchised restaurant economics.
+CMG is not an Asian concept, but it is a strong proxy for premium fast-casual, high-throughput restaurant execution.

 Recent news